Grilled Zucchini Boats

 Healthy Zucchini Boats, stuffed with seasoned quinoa, olives, tomatoes, and feta.
 This easy recipe is also healthy, vegetarian, and gluten free!

-I love zucchini in all forms.
+I love fresh zucchini in all forms.
 My favorite way to eat it is simply grilled with a little olive oil, salt, and pepper.
 It’s the easiest summer side dish!
-For today’s recipe I’ve taken that grilled zucchini, stuffed it with a flavor-packed Greek quinoa, and called it dinner.
+For today’s recipe, I’ve taken that zucchini, stuffed it Mediterranean style for a vegetarian dinner.
 This is a meal that will make both your tastebuds and your waistline very happy!

 Have you tried stuffed zucchini yet?
 If you go on Pinterest, you’ll see zucchini boats pop up from time to time.
 I never knew they were such a thing until this summer, and I had yet to try them until recently.
-Once I made these vegetarian lasagna zucchini boats, I was hooked!
-I can’t say which I like more – those lasagna zucchini or these Greek Quinoa Grilled Zucchini Boats.
+Once I made these lasagna stuffed zucchini boats, I was hooked!
+I can’t say which I like more – those lasagna zucchini or this stuffed zucchini.
 I guess it depends on if you’re in the mood for warm and cheesy, or grilled zucchini with salty olives, fresh tomatoes, and feta!

-These Greek Quinoa Grilled Zucchini Boats take just 30 minutes to make.
+These Zucchini Boats take just 30 minutes to make.
 I like to grill the zucchini on my grill pan, so that’s an option if you don’t have access to an outside grill or just don’t want to use it.
-While the quinoa cooks you’ll grill your zucchini and start chopping the veggies.
+While the quinoa cooks you’ll grill the zucchini halves and start chopping the veggies for the filling.